-- if the HVAC distribution has been tested and balanced within the twelve months prior to the reporting date of the retro-commissioning report, then the records of such testing and balancing must be included in the retro-commissioning report and no further testing and balancing will be required. - a. if the HVAC distribution has been tested and balanced within the sixty months prior to the reporting date of the retro-commissioning report, then no further testing and balancing is required, provided that all of the following conditions are satisfied: - 2.1.
-Space configurations have not been altered to affect the HVAC system since the prior testing and balancing; and - 2.2. no new equipment has been installed and no existing equipment has been removed during the sixty months since the prior testing and balancing; and - 2.3. if the major systems are controlled by a Building Management System (BMS), the BMS is monitoring or controlling all relevant equipment; and - 2.4. if the system is controlled by a BMS, more than ninety percent of the remote sensors, control valves, and control dampers are monitored or controlled by the BMS; and - 2.5. no piece of equipment is under manual control; and percent of the VAV terminal units are under manual control; and - 2.8. if the system utilizes economizers, all economizers and economizer controls are fully functioning; and - 2.9. the system supply air and water temperatures satisfy the current facility requirements. - 3.
-If an HVAC system is out of balance but corrective work would be so extensive that it would require a work permit from the department, the condition need not be corrected in connection with the retrocommissioning but may be recommended for examination in connection with the energy audit. - Light levels.
+- if the HVAC distribution has been tested and balanced within the twelve months prior to the reporting date of the retro-commissioning report, then the records of such testing and balancing must be included in the retro-commissioning report and no further testing and balancing will be required. - 2. if the HVAC distribution has been tested and balanced within the sixty months prior to the reporting date of the retro-commissioning report, then no further testing and balancing is required, provided that all of the following conditions are satisfied: - 2.1.
+Space configurations have not been altered to affect the HVAC system since the prior testing and balancing; and - 2.2. no new equipment has been installed and no existing equipment has been removed during the sixty months since the prior testing and balancing; and - 2.3. if the major systems are controlled by a Building Management System (BMS), the BMS is monitoring or controlling all relevant equipment; and - 2.4. if the system is controlled by a BMS, more than ninety percent of the remote sensors, control valves, and control dampers are monitored or controlled by the BMS; and - 2.5. no piece of equipment is under manual control; and

+- 2.6. fewer than ten percent of the diffusers in the system require replacement; and - 2.7. if the system utilizes a Variable Air Volume (VAV) system, fewer than ten percent of the VAV terminal units are under manual control; and - 2.8. if the system utilizes economizers, all economizers and economizer controls are fully functioning; and - 2.9. the system supply air and water temperatures satisfy the current facility requirements. - 3.
+If an HVAC system is out of balance but corrective work would be so extensive that it would require a work permit from the department, the condition need not be corrected in connection with the retrocommissioning but may be recommended for examination in connection with the energy audit. - (xi) Light levels.
 A sample set constituting ten percent of the area served by base building lighting systems must be tested to verify that the lighting levels are appropriate for the current facility requirements.
 The sample set should include areas of different uses.
 If more than ninety percent of the sample set is found to be within fifteen percent of current facility required lighting levels for a given area, then no further sampling is required for the purposes of the retrocommissioning report.
-If less than ninety percent of the sample set is found to be within fifteen percent of current facility required lighting levels, then all areas served by the base building lighting system must be tested.
+If less than ninety percent of the sample set is found to be within fifteen percent of the sample set is found to be within fifteen percent of the base building lighting levels, then all areas served by the base building lighting system must be tested.
 Where the light levels are found to require correction, the condition must be corrected and noted on the retro-commissioning report.